A Geometric Approach to Radial Correlation Type Problems: Idea of the Proof of Theorem

-I think it may be useful to give a summary of the way I intend to prove Conjecture \ref{1}.
+It may be useful to give a summary of the way Theorem \ref{strong} will be proved.
 The details of everything written in this section can be found in the following chapters.
-Since different ideas from different branches of mathematics are used to prove Conjecture \ref{1}, my intention here is to give an overview of the ideas I used for this task.

-Let us start from the beginning : The space upon which we are working is the Euclidean space $\mathbb{R}^n$.
+The space upon which we are working is the Euclidean space $\mathbb{R}^n$.
 The metric on this space is supposed to be the canonical Euclidean metric.
-The measure, however, is the Gaussian measure, which can be expressed as $\gamma_n=e^{-\Vert x\Vert^2/2} dx$ where $dx$ is the Lebsegue measure in $\mathbb{R}^n$.
-Until the very last section, I \emph{only} use the property of the Gaussian measure, which is a measure which has a radial density.
-Having a radial density means that the Gaussian measure has a density function with respect to the Lebesgue measure which only depends on the distance of points to the origin.
-The objects of interest are symmetric convex bodies.
-The definition of these objects are rather simple : they are convex bodies which have the property of being symmetric with respect to the origin of $\mathbb{R}^n$.
-Therefore, they contain the origin, and for every segment starting from the origin and touching the boundary of this set, we have the same property with respct to the segment starting from the origin and going towards the opposite direction.
+The measure, however, is a radial probability measure, which can be expressed as $\mu_n=g(r) dx$ where $dx$ is the Lebsegue measure in $\mathbb{R}^n$ and $g(r)$ is a continuous function which only depends on the distances to the origin.
+The geometric objects on which we will be computing their measures are convex bodies which contain the origin and are symmetric with repect to it.

-The question of interest is the following : given two symmetric convex bodies $K_1$ and $K_2$ in $\mathbb{R}^n$, does the following hold?
+The question of interest is the following : given any pair of symmetric convex bodies $K_1$ and $K_2$ in $\mathbb{R}^n$, when does the following hold?

-Of course we know that $\gamma_n(\mathbb{R}^n)=1$ but I prefer to write out this expression for reasons which will become clear shortly.
-Let us work a bit more on the inequality (\ref{eqn:ti}).
-I like to indicate that inequality (\ref{eqn:ti}) is an inequaliy involving four continuous functions defined on the canonical sphere $\mathbb{S}^{n-1}$.
-Indeed, let us express the Gaussian measure defined on $\mathbb{R}^n$ in polar coordinates associated to $\mathbb{R}^n$.
-In this case, we shall have:
+Of course, $\mu_n(\mathbb{R}^n)=1$ but for reasons which will become clear shortly, the expression appears in the left hand side of inequality (\ref{eqn:ti}).
+The inequality (\ref{eqn:ti}) is an inequality involving four continuous functions defined on the canonical sphere $\mathbb{S}^{n-1}$.
+Indeed it is sufficient to write down the integrals in polar coordinates associated to $\mathbb{R}^n$:

 where $du_{\mathbb{S}^{n-1}}$ is the canonical Riemannian measure associated to the canonical sphere with sectional curvature everywhere equal to $1$.
-Therefore, we can write inequality \ref{eqn:ti} in the following form :
+Inequality (\ref{eqn:ti}) is simply the following: